 To set up tabs so you can separate personal emails from promotional ones, click on the settings gear in the right corner of your inbox, go to Settings, and then select the tab delineations you'd like.

 Part of the wasted time in email is in checking to see if someone has gotten back to you.
-Sidekick is a free Chrome add-on by HubSpot that gives you real-time notifications when someone has opened an important email you've sent.
+HubSpot Sales Free is a free Chrome add-on that gives you real-time notifications when someone has opened an important email you've sent.

 The tool gives you peace of mind, but it also saves you from having to write unnecessary follow-up emails.
 You know the sort: "Just checking to see if you got my last email!"
 Those follow-ups take time and, arguably, irritate the recipient.

-If you use Microsoft Outlook or Gmail, you can turn on Sidekick to determine when contacts open and interact with your email, then tailor your timing and responses to match.
+If you use Microsoft Outlook or Gmail, you can turn on HubSpot Sales Free to determine when contacts open and interact with your email, then tailor your timing and responses to match.

 From the Pomodoro technique to timeboxing, there are numerous strategies to help you get focused and complete tasks quickly.
 Most of these techniques involve short bursts of highly concentrated productivity followed by a reasonable break.
 And because the internet isn't entirely confident in the cute-puppy study either, it has brought forth a number of tools to help you make the most of your timeboxed periods of focus.